 • Don’t give up.
 Veterans who never give up on their claims, stay persistent, and appeal denied claims are usually the ones who ultimately receive compensation.

-If you worked near a burn pit and were exposed to its toxic fumes during active service, and you believe your respiratory issues are service related, contact Cuddigan Law at 402-933-5405.
+If you worked near a burn pit and were exposed to its toxic fumes during active service, and you believe your respiratory issues are service related, contact Cuddigan Law at 402-933-5405 or fill online contact form.
 We’ll schedule an appointment to discuss your eligibility for benefits.

 Sean D. Cuddigan